-H. Compliance Schedule

-- 1. Corrective Action Within 45 days of notification by the Director that corrective action is not proceeding in a timely fashion, Kennecott shall submit for approval a Contamination Investigation and Corrective Action Plan to clean up the existing contamination problems at the Smelter.
+- H. Compliance Schedule - 1.
+Corrective Action Within 45 days of notification by the Director that corrective action is not proceeding in a timely fashion, Kennecott shall submit for approval a Contamination Investigation and Corrective Action Plan.
 The characterization of pollution shall include a description of the amount, form, concentration, toxicity, environmental fate and transport and other significant characteristics of pollutants present.
-The Corrective Action Plan shall describe the measures that will be taken to contain, remove or eliminate contamination.

-- 2. If Kennecott must place more than 50 tons of any material, other than those listed below, on the storage pads for a duration greater than one month, the Director shall be notified.
+The Corrective Action Plan shall describe the measures that will be taken to contain, remove or eliminate contamination. - 2.
+If Kennecott must place more than 50 tons of any material, other than those listed below, on the storage pads for duration greater than one month, the Director shall be notified.
 The notification will propose a plan for the characterization of these materials for approval by the Director:

-- Copper Concentrate

-- Matte

-- Flux

-- Slag (including Flash Smelting, Flash Converter and Anode Slags)

-- Copper Reverts

-- Process Pond Sediments

-- Barney's Canyon Ore